saniyakolangde/generativeAI_LLM/README.md

 # generativeAI_LLM
-This is the Labs material which was studied in the Generative AI with Large Language ModelsGenerative AI with Large Language Models Course by DeepLearning.AI on Coursera.
+This is the Labs material which was studied in the Generative AI with Large Language Models Course by DeepLearning.AI on Coursera.